 - Provide disabled students with assistive devices, supportive technology, and assistance accessing facilities, such as restrooms.

-What Elementary School Teachers Should Be Good At
+What Elementary School Teachers, Except Special Education Should Be Good At

 - Oral Expression - The ability to communicate information and ideas in speaking so others will understand.